irfStudio/send-email-notification/README.md

 ### 2. Set the SendGrid secret
 Create a new secret on your project named SENDGRID_API_TOKEN.
 Set the value to your [SendGrid API Key](https://sendgrid.com/docs/ui/account-and-settings/api-keys/).

+### 3. Test the workflow!

+Create a new release for your repository and verify that the action triggers and that the e-mails were sent.
+Sometimes it's worth checking the spam inbox.